 (The list is quite lengthy so I will be cutting it into manageable pieces and publishing it in multiple parts.
+You will find part two here and part three here.
 Also, home video versions will be mostly region 1/A. Oh, and if I list a movie as lost and you know where to find it, please toss me a link!)

 Charlie Chaplin: “Shoulder Arms” and “The Kid”